Virtual column

 In relational databases a virtual column is a table column whose value(s) is automatically computed using other columns values, or another deterministic expression.
 Virtual columns are defined of SQL:2003 as Generated Column, and are only implemented by some DBMSs, like MariaDB, SQL Server, Oracle, PostgreSQL, SQLite and Firebird (database server) (COMPUTED BY syntax).

 Implementation

-There are two types of virtual columns:
+There are two types of columns: